xuperchain/wagon/README.md

 The primary goal of `wagon` is to provide the building blocks to be able to build an interpreter for Go code, that could be embedded in Jupyter or any Go program.

+## Additional features

+Based on the original go-interpreter version, the following features have been added.

+- Add instruction gas support, it is still a basic version can barely run.
+- Add lazy compiling and cache of compiled code which speed up big wasm code like go.

 ## Contributing